Essex has a wealth of history that archaeological excavation and metal detected finds have been able to inform us about.

 (AD1066-1509) After the Norman conquest, several castles were built in Essex at Colchester, Heddingham and Rayleigh.
 The abbots of Waltham were also granted large swathes of land in the county, leading to the construction of numerous hunting lodges at places like Upminster.
 There were many monastic sites established, such as at Prittlewell (Southend-on-Sea), St Botolph’s (Colchester) and St Osyth’s, the remains of which can still be seen today.
 Furthermore, PAS datas has allowed us to identify an ever increasing number of Medieval market sites across the county, developing out understanding of trade and commerce in this period.

 The Essex county page will provide you with all the necessary information you need to start your journey into Essex’s past.
 There will be regular posts about interesting finds and current research across the county, as well as adverts for volunteering opportunities and upcoming events.

 This county’s rich history is constantly being reinterpreted thanks to the wealth of information the PAS database provides.
 There are plenty of opportunities for you to get involved with our work in Essex, whether that is helping to record the finds that come in or to conduct research of your own.
-Contact us to learn more about volunteering for the Portable Antiquities Scheme.
+To get involved, try one of the museums, clubs or societies or come to a local event.
+Or contact us to learn more about volunteering for the Portable Antiquities Scheme.